 Stages of Development

-enhances leadership skills in a cross-cultural context.
-Participants will further increase their understanding of service while working in partnership with the leadership team of our partner organizations: Camp La Cumbre in Costa Rica and Constance Lake First Nation Reserve in Ontario.
-Cross-cultural experiences challenge us to think of our role in God’s plan of redemption from a global perspective.
-Therefore, we will spend time learning about various ministries – including the ministry of camping – all within the context of the local culture and history.
+REACH enhances leadership skills through a cross-cultural experience.
+Participants will further increase their understanding of service while working alongside our partner leadership teams in Latin America and Constance Lake First Nation Reserve in Ontario.
+Participants spend time learning about various ministries – including the ministry of camping – all within the context of the local culture and history.